eliiza/challenge-hamlet/README.md

 ## Overview

 For this challenge, you can use R or Python in the Jupyter notebook.
 Everything you need to perform this challenge should be available - but feel free to install additional packages should you need them.
+The text of hamlet is in this repository.

 ## Challenge